25 Amazing Things to Do in Yerevan, Armenia in 2023

 Garni Pagan Temple

-The Greco-Roman Garni Temple is one of the most impressive historical sights in Armenia ad oe of the best places to visit near Yerevan.
-The structure is over 2,000 years old and is the only surviving pre-Christain temple in the country.
+The Greco-Roman Garni Temple is one of the most impressive historical sights in Armenia and oe of the best places to visit near Yerevan.
+The structure is over 2,000 years old and is the only surviving pre-Christian temple in the country.

 It takes around half an hour to an hour to reach Garni from Yerevan depending on your mode of transport.
-I took a marshrutka which leaves from the bus station on Gai Avenue an it took about 40 minutes.
+I took a marshrutka which leaves from the bus station on Gai Avenue and it took about 30 minutes.

 I recently took this tour to some of Armenia’s holiest places just a short ride from Yerevan.
 The tour includes Echmiadzin Mother Cathedral which dates back to the fourth century and is one of the oldest Christian churches in the world.

 The tour also takes in St. Echmiadzin, St. Hripsime’s Church and the personal highlight for me, the ruins of Zvartnots Temple (with majestic Mount Ararat in the background).
 The three-hour tour departs and returns to Yerevan City Centre (Republic Square).
-Click here to check availability or use the widget below.
+Click here to check availability.

 Khor Virap Monastery